Robinhola/the_advent_of_code/README.md

 echo "line1\nline2" | make run
 ```

-## Use bootstrap to start with a mini ocaml project
+## Use bootstrap to start with a mini ocaml or python project

 ```sh
 python3 ./bootstrap.py